grafana/loki/docs/sources/clients/promtail/configuration.md

 The `brokers` should list available brokers to communicate with the Kafka cluster.
 Use multiple brokers when you want to increase availability.

 The `topics` is the list of topics Promtail will subscribe to.
-If a topic start with `^` then a regular expression ([RE2](https://github.com/google/re2/wiki/Syntax)) is used to match topics.
+If a topic starts with `^` then a regular expression ([RE2](https://github.com/google/re2/wiki/Syntax)) is used to match topics.
 For instance `^promtail-.*` will match the topic `promtail-dev` and `promtail-prod`.
 Topics are refreshed every 30 seconds, so if a new topic matches, it will be automatically added without requiring a Promtail restart.

 The `group_id` defined the unique consumer group id to use for consuming logs.
 Each log record published to a topic is delivered to one consumer instance within each subscribing consumer group.